-A 5-year reporting interval is considered adequate for the determination of changes in soil carbon stocks.
+A 5-year interval is considered adequate for the determination of changes in soil carbon stocks.
 Specifically, soil coring measurements of carbon stock changes shall be conducted every 5 years after Project inception and placement of feldspar markers or sediment pins (Macreadie et al. 2014) where opening of the Project area would wash feldspar markers away due to tidal influence.
 Sediment pins are pounded into the ground to refusal, and sediment accretion is measured against the pin's height (US Geological Survey 2012).

 If eddy covariance measurements are used to estimate carbon stock changes, continual monitoring shall occur from Project inception until calibrated and validated biogeochemical models documented in the peer-reviewed literature can effectively predict carbon stock changes.
 See the Model Module (MODEL-W/RC) for model-use requirements.
-As per guidance in the Measurement Module (MM-W/RC), aqueous carbon fluxes shall be accounted for when eddy covariance methods are used for estimating carbon stock changes.
+As per guidance in the Measurement Module (MM-W/RC), aqueous carbon fluxes shall be accounted for.
 Project Proponents shall demonstrate that spatial and temporal heterogeneity is adequately represented in the estimation of carbon stock changes and GHG emissions.
 Biogeochemical models calibrated and validated for Project conditions shall be used to simulate cumulative Project carbon stock changes and GHG emissions for each reporting period.

-3.2.2.4.1 Pertinent Concepts and Assumptions
+3.2.2.4.1 PERTINENT CONCEPTS AND ASSUMPTIONS

-In wetlands characterized by annual non-woody vegetation, over the reporting period, aboveand below-ground biomass and litter production represent a large proportion of the increase in the soil carbon pool.
+In wetlands characterized by annual non-woody vegetation, over the reporting period, above- and below-ground biomass and litter production represent a large proportion of the increase in the soil carbon pool.
 Thus, when annual soil carbon stock changes are quantified, they already include changes in the biomass and litter pools.
 Project Proponents shall not double-count carbon stock changes in above- and below-ground biomass and the soil pool.
 Net increases in the soil carbon pool as the result of biomass contributions shall be estimated using methods described in the Methods Module (MM-W/RC).